-Expats will find that Dutch apartments and homes are small compared to those in other countries (ironic when you consider Holland has the tallest people in the world).
-To make the most of their petite interiors the Dutch opt for space-saving alternatives.
-For example, the kitchen is likely to have a small, built-in refrigerator half the height of standard American or Canadian ones.
-This is why Dutch people need to grocery shop more frequently, sue to less storage space.
-Most apartments have stacked washer/dryers rather than having larger side-by-side appliances.
+Expats will find that typical Dutch apartments are small in size compared to those found in other countries (ironic when you consider the Dutch are the tallest people in the world).
+To make the most of these petite interiors, the Dutch commonly opt for space-saving appliances and furniture.
+Below are a few examples of these…

 Another Dutch space-saving solution expats will need to get used to is the steepness of staircases and how narrow each step is.
 This can can take a while to get used to, especially when descending the stairs.